Occupational health psychology: Personality disorders

 Depending on the diagnosis, severity and individual, and the job itself, personality disorders can be associated with difficulty coping with work or the workplace, potentially leading to problems with others by interfering with interpersonal relationships.
 Indirect effects also play a role; for example, impaired educational progress or complications outside of work, such as substance use disorders and co-morbid mental disorders, can affect patients.
-However, personality disorders can also bring about above-average work abilities by increasing competitive drive or causing them to exploit their co-workers.Ettner, S.L., Maclean, J.C., & French, M.T.
-(2011).
-Does having a dysfunctional personality hurt your career?
-Axis II personality disorders and labor market outcomes.
-Industrial Relations, 50, 149–173.
+However, personality disorders can also bring about above-average work abilities by increasing competitive drive or causing them to exploit their co-workers.